richrarobi/pantilt/README.md

 RichR
  Update : modified ServoEnable to allow each servo to be enabled seperately and changed some names... e.g. Home replaced by Go - see the example for more

+update: spotted why the servos gave a small jitter at the end of delta travel :- the for statement was one short of the correct value. see lines 179 / 184 of pantilt.go...